OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 3. Create sample data based on the current test data that represents different units.
 This can probably be the same data but labeled for different units.
 Another useful set of values would be step functions as is used in some of the website graphs.
 The value can be  chosen to be the desired daily value * # days the reading spans so the daily average comes out to the desired value.
 If this is an easy value (such as an integer) then the final value after transformation is easy.
 Either way, this means getting meters and readings changed.
 Try to have 2 meters for each unique type in the examples from step 1.
 Load this data into the database as done with the test data.
 The code/script should be placed in repo for others to use.
 Ultimately when CSV upload is modified it can be done that way.
 4. Create interesting groups based on the meters.
 See the examples for ideas.
 See devDocs/website/websiteSetup.sh and websiteData.sql for how it creates meters/groups.
 5. The new test data can be used in the following tests:
     - Check unitsCompatibleWithMeters.
 Try called functions if there are issues.
-The example have some cases that should be checked.
+The examples have some cases that should be checked.
 Write up description of test cases as they can be used for checking if menus work correctly.
 6. Test all the new menus by trying cases and write up what tested.
 This includes both the graphing ones and the ones for admin groups, etc.
 7. Test the graphing of all types when ready.
 8. We need to have rate data and examples to test.
 It will be similar to the examples in the text but the units are different and disjoint in the graph.
 Also test that rate and quantity units don't mix improperly.